HarrisonTotty/tcat/README.md

       - 'subs'
  ```

+Note that matching is done against the _lowercase_ form of the `desc` field.

 To ingest these files, one instantiates a `Categorizer` object pointing at the
 directory containing them, combined with the `Parser` object explained above,
 one might write the following: